Great Escape prisoner Vyvyan Howard, dies aged 102

 His knowledge of Polish, picked up in the POW camp, led him to become a naval translator and he eventually became the British Naval Attaché in Bonn, West Germany.

-SRecalling his wartime experiences on his 100th birthday in 2019 he said: "It was bloody awful but you were in it and that was it - you couldn't just walk out of the door."
+Recalling his wartime experiences on his 100th birthday in 2019 he said: "It was bloody awful but you were in it and that was it - you couldn't just walk out of the door."

 His son, also called Vyvyan, said: "In common with a lot of people of that generation, a lot of the war experiences only came out later in life.